laviniaof/angular-project/README.md

 ### This README is under construction! ⚠️🚧

+# Important Info

+This project was created based on an Angular Course, and the main goal is to practice and study.
+Here I was able to practice the basic Angular behavior and logic, and get more experience with github commit/merge/PR.

 # Task Management Project 'Taskme' ☑️

 This project aims to improve my practice and understanding of working with Angular.
 I believe that consistent practice can help us master a technology, and that is exactly my goal.